-- Observations all students are observed often and regularly, with the teacher taking a focus from a wide angle (focusing on the whole class) to close-up (focusing on one student or activity), or, focusing observations as a nonparticipant to observing from within as a participant.
-Checklists, inventories, and narrative descriptions are common methods of collecting these observations. - Selected responses These are single occasion, one-dimensional exercises.
+- Observations all students are observed often and regularly, with the teacher taking a focus from a wide angle (focusing on the whole class) to close-up (focusing on one student or activity), or, focusing observations as a non-participant to observing from within as a participant.
+A system of note taking and record keeping is created that minimizes writing and recording time.
+Checklists, inventories and narrative descriptions are common methods of collecting these observations. - Selected responses These are single occasion, one-dimensional exercises.
 Tests and quizzes are the most familiar samples of this form of assessment. - Exit slips A quick progress check of the expected learning goal.
 These are usually given at the end of a lesson to evaluate students' understanding and identify misconceptions. - Running records (progress monitoring tools) a reading assessment that uses benchmark books to determine a student's instructional reading level.
-Allows the teacher to plan differentiated lessons and students to track their growth. - Scholastic Reading Inventory (SRI) (progress monitoring tool) a reading assessment that uses leveled passages to determine a student's independent reading level.
-Allows the teacher to plan differentiated lessons and students to track their growth. - Istation Indicator of Progress (ISIP) Computer adaptive program that provides continuous progress monitoring by frequently assessing and reporting student ability in critical domains of reading throughout the academic years.
-Given to students in grades K-5, monthly. - Measure of Academic Progress (MAP) This is an adaptive district-wide assessment which students complete 2-3 times each year.
-This assessment identifies which standards each student is currently ready to explore- including those above or below the student's current grade level standards. - Bi-Weekly Reading/Writing Formative Assessment Checks District-wide assessment that formatively assesses standards taught bi-weekly to measure progress and inform student mastery. - Reflection/process journals an ongoing collection of students' reflections, wonderings and connections in respect to their learning.
+Allows the teacher to plan differentiated lessons and students to track their growth. - Reflection/process journals an ongoing collection of students' reflections, wonderings and connections in respect to their learning.